Hoyasumii/bee-movie/README.md

 Oh, my.

-Could you get a nurse to close that wind
+Could you get a nurse to close that windo